 - on the left side it starts a toll road (Zwirgi Schwarzwald road) that ends at the mountain farm Rychenbachalp (where you must pay CHF 15), allowing a shorter access to the "Engelhorn-Hutte" (about 1 hour by walk from to the farm).

-- the main road to Rosenlaui is the best solution for those who have decided to climb in 1 day without stay overnight at the refuge.
-Following the main road to Rosenlaui, reach the large parking lot above the Rosenlauihotels (on the road to Schwarzwaldalp) from where the approach to the shelter is longer (about 1 hour and 40), but from where you can approach directly Rosenlauistock in 1 hour
+- the main road to Rosenlaui is instead the best solution for those who have decided to climb in 1 day without stay overnight at the "Engelhorn-Hutte".
+Following the main road to Rosenlaui you will reach the large parking lot above the Rosenlauihotels (on the road to Schwarzwaldalp) from where the approach to the shelter is longer (about 1 hour and 40), but from where you can approach directly the Rosenlauistock in 1 hour

 Summit altitude: 2198 m

 Equipment: belays equipped with cemented anchors, pegs along the pitches